blaze/odo/docs/source/sql.rst

 If you're reading in CSV data from S3, check to make sure that

-   1. The delimiter is correct (we can't correctly infer everything)
+   1. The delimiter is correct.
+We can't correctly infer everything, so you may have to pass that value in as e.g., ``delimiter='|'``.
-   2. If the data are compressed (e.g., as gzip files) that you passed in the ``compression='gzip'`` keyword argument.
+   2. You passed in the ``compression='gzip'`` keyword argument if your data are compressed as gzip files.

 If you're still getting an error and you're sure both of the above are correct, please report a bug on